-You may be wondering why you would ever want a picture that wasn't perfectly clear.
+You may be wondering why you would ever want a picture that wasn't clear.
 Well, you don't, but in some cases, for instance, if you're going to capture something moving quickly, you may want to bump up the ISO, not because you want more grain, but because you need to have a faster shutter speed to capture the picture as still.
 Just as in aperture and shutter speed, we often have to give and take when deciding what is best for each shot.
 Like in this instance, we may have to allow more grain to get a picture to appear still.
 Also, by bumping up the ISO, you can take photos at a smaller aperture.
 You can see that section to see why that would be beneficial.

 Fast Shutter Speed

 The aperture measures how much light enters the camera's lens.
 The f-numbers on the lens barrel will measure aperture.
-This function will help you if you want to have that blurred background effect, which is also known as bokeh.
+This function will help you if you want to have that blurred background effect, also known as bokeh.
 So if someone has a sharp image with a blurred background, someone might say this picture has a great bokeh!

 What the f-number represents is how wide open the lens is.
 The smaller the number, the smaller the opening of the lens is, which will cause more of the picture to be in focus, which means the foreground, and the background will be in equal focus.
-Another way you might hear this is, your image has a more significant depth of field.
-Whereas if the f-stop is higher, then you will have a blurred effect in the background and foreground with a smaller depth of field.
+Another way you might hear this is your image has a more significant depth of field.
+Whereas if the f-stop is higher, you will have a blurred effect in the background and foreground with a smaller depth of field.

 As I said, F-stops can become confusing.
-The most notable confusion about aperture is because the larger the number, the less that is in focus.
+The most considerable confusion about aperture is because the larger the number, the less that is in focus.
 Another way of saying this is the larger the number, the smaller the aperture, which seems counter-intuitive, but is, in fact, correct.
 That is why I try to remember that the higher the number, the wider the lens.
-One way to remember this is, the more concentrated you are on one spot, the higher you want the F-stop number to be.
+One way to remember this is the more concentrated you are on one spot, the higher you want the F-stop number to be.

 For instance, if you have bad eyesight, you can try this, and you might understand.
 Take off your glasses or take out your contacts.
 Focus on a spot with your eyes wide open.
 Everything is blurry, right.
-Well, now make a tiny hole with your fingers, and look through that hole.
-You will find that you actually can see better through the small hole.
+Now make a tiny hole with your fingers, and look through that hole.
+You will find that you can see better through the small hole.
 That's why people squint.
 Well, it's the same way with the camera.
 If you want to see the whole picture better, the wider the lens needs to be; therefore, the bigger the number needs to be.

 One of the reasons aperture is my favorite is because of the ability to make the background fuzzy.
 By adding bokeh, it makes my subject the center of focus.
 It has allowed me to step out of always making my picture perfectly centered.
 I can focus on my daughter, with kids in the background, but because she is in focus and they are not, she is the one that catches your eye.
 It has allowed me to create some of my favorite photos.

-Every photography blog I've read recommends that you will want your camera at 1/50th of a second or faster ninety-nine percent of the time.
+Every photography blog I've read recommends that you want your camera at 1/50th of a second or faster ninety-nine percent of the time.
 Any slower than that and you will see movement in your picture.
 One blogger referred to this as camera shakes, which interrupts the clearness of your photo.

 Longer Shutter Speed